earthly/website/blog/_posts/2023-12-08-future-is-rusty.md

 ---
-title: "Put Your Best Title Here"
+title: "Approachability in Programming Languages"
 categories:
   - Tutorials
 toc: true
 author: Adam

 internal-links:
- - just an example
+ - approachability in programming languages
+ - rust in programming languages
+ - future is rust
 last_modified_at: 2023-09-08
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 If you want rust builds in CI as fast as local development then [check us out](https://earthly.dev/).**

-## Approachability in Programming Languages

 I see something like this on reddit/r/rust quite a bit: